-Bette wasn’t sure exactly why she felt disappointed—but she hopped that it didn’t show on her face.
-She guessed it was because—well, she hadn’t wanted to marry him, but she might have been day dreaming that his impromptu proposal might lead to something else between them.
+Bette wasn’t sure exactly why she felt disappointed—but she hoped that it didn’t show on her face.
+She guessed it was because—well, she hadn’t wanted to marry him, but she might have been daydreaming that his impromptu proposal might lead to something else between them.
 She turned to the fridge to get out some cheese and to give her a second to regain her smile.
 “What?
 With your proposal?
 Maybe a little rash, yeah.
 Don’t worry, you can go ahead and consider it forgotten.”

 “No. No, that’s not what I want.”
 Finn took a step towards her, and Bette turned away from the counter in shock.
-Finn took the cheese out of her hands and set them down gently only the counter before wrapping her hands carefully in his own.
+Finn took the cheese out of her hands and set it down gently only the counter before wrapping her hands carefully in his own.
 “I don’t want you to forget it.
 I meant every word that I said yesterday.
 And if you wanted to I’d run off and marry you right this second.
 But, part of that is that I know you well, which means that I should have recognized that last night was not the type of proposal that you wanted or would accept.
 That was a great miscalculation on my part.
 So I’m asking you to give me another chance to do this properly.
 Maybe Friday night, if you’re free.”

 “A chance to do what properly?”
-Bette asked, because it was about the only thing her brain could process at the moment.
+Bette asked because it was about the only thing her brain could process at the moment.

 “To ask you to marry me.
 Properly.
-Though out and planned so that it’s something you’ll look back on fondly—you know?
+Thought out and planned so that it’s something you’ll look back on fondly—you know?
 You definitely deserve something special like that.
 So, you didn’t say—are you free Friday night or is another day better for you?”

-Bette smiled, and tilted her head to look at Finn.
+Bette smiled and tilted her head to look at Finn.
 “You know you’re insane, right?”